 In 2012 the District implemented its Private Sewer Lateral Rehabilitation Assistance Program, which allows property owners within the District to replace their laterals with an advance from the District.
 The advance is repaid through a special assessment over a period of up to 10 years at a low interest rate.
-Since inception, 99 property owners have taken advantage of the program resulting in \$573,922 being disbursed as of December 31, 2015.
-In 2016 the Board will consider approving a sewer lateral inspection ordinance.
+Since inception,113 property owners have taken advantage of the program resulting in \$720,366 being disbursed as of December 31, 2016.
+In 2017 the Board will consider approving a sewer lateral inspection ordinance.
 The ordinance will require the inspection and testing of sewer laterals in the occurrence of specific triggers.
 The ordinance will also require the repair or replacement of laterals that fail testing or inspection.
+Tightly sealed laterals prevent I&I to the collection system and plant, allowing the collection system and plant to operate effectively, efficiently, safely and economically.